 - One thing we love about the Berkey filter is the backflush attachment.
 Backwashing your filter extends the life of the filter, prevents clogging, and ensures the filter operates at full capacity for the life of the product.

-- There are fewer complaints about broken filter housings with the Berkey filter, and overall, more happy owners.
+- There are fewer problems with broken filter housings with the Berkey filter.

 - Sprite replacement filters and assemblies are about half the price.